-Explosion at Bucks County, Pennsylvania, nursing home leaves 2 dead, 21 injured
+Explosion at Bucks County, Pennsylvania, nursing home leaves 3 dead, 21 injured

 Officials said the blast happened while crews were on scene, as first responders carried victims out amid heavy flames and debris

 BUCKS COUNTY, PENNSYLVANIA: A suspected gas explosion caused a deadly fire at a nursing home in Bucks County on Tuesday, December 23.
-Part of the building collapsed, killing two people and leaving at least 21 injured, with multiple others missing, according to the latest reports.
+Part of the building collapsed, killing three people and leaving at least 21 injured, with multiple others missing, according to the latest reports.

+According to ABC7 News, fire crews are still searching for additional victims using search dogs, heavy machinery, and sonar equipment.
 The incident reportedly occurred around 2:15 pm at the Bristol Health and Rehab Center, also known as Silver Lake Nursing Home.
 The facility is located on the 900 block of Tower Road in Bristol Township.

 Gas explosion kills two at Bucks County nursing home

-A deadly explosion at a Bucks County nursing home killed two residents and left others trapped inside.
+A deadly explosion at a Bucks County nursing home killed three residents and left others trapped inside.
 The facility has 174 beds, according to ABC7 News.
 Josh Shapiro said the blast was caused by a gas leak.
 He did not identify the victims and said it was still unclear how many people were injured.

 Authorities initially reported that five people were missing.
 Shapiro noted that some of those individuals may have already escaped the building safely, but that had not yet been confirmed.
 According to reports, crews responded to the facility after receiving reports of a gas odor.